dotnet/orleans/Orleans-Streams/index.md

 ---
 {% include JB/setup %}

 Orleans v.1.0.0 added support for streaming extensions to the programing model.
 Streaming extensions provide a set of abstractions and APIs that make thinking about and working with streams simpler and more robust.
 Streaming extensions allow developers to write reactive applications that operate on a sequence of events in a structured way.
-The extensibility model of stream providers makes the programming model compatible with and portable across a wide range of existing queuing technologies, such as [EventHub](http://azure.microsoft.com/en-us/services/event-hubs/), [ServiceBus](http://azure.microsoft.com/en-us/services/service-bus/), [Azure Queues](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-queues/), and [Apache Kafka](http://kafka.apache.org/).
+The extensibility model of stream providers makes the programming model compatible with and portable across a wide range of existing queuing technologies, such as [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/), [ServiceBus](http://azure.microsoft.com/en-us/services/service-bus/), [Azure Queues](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-queues/), and [Apache Kafka](http://kafka.apache.org/).
 There is no need to write special code or run dedicated processes to interact with such queues.

+## Why should I care?

+If you are already familiar about technologies like [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/), [Kafka](http://kafka.apache.org/), [Azure Stream Analytics](http://azure.microsoft.com/en-us/services/stream-analytics/), [Stream Processing](http://blog.confluent.io/2015/01/29/making-sense-of-stream-processing/), and [Reactive Extensions (Rx) in .NET](https://msdn.microsoft.com/en-us/data/gg577609.aspx), you may ask why should you care.
+Why do we need yet another Stream Processing System and how Actors are related to Streams?
+Read this [Streaming Use-Cases and Scenarios](Streams-Why) to find out.

 ## Programming Model